-Georgia’s Deadliest Highways for Traffic Accidents
+Deadliest Highways for Truck Accidents

-Macon Truck Accident Attorney on Avoiding Crashes
+Macon Truck Accident Attorney On Avoiding Crashes

 Truck accidents are among the most dangerous types of traffic crashes simply due to the size and weight of a truck compared to a regular car.
 Despite federal regulations and safety rules, almost 4,000 people are killed in fatal truck accidents in the U.S. every year.
 Unfortunately, Georgia has one of the highest traffic fatality rates in the nation.
 In fact, one of the deadliest highways in the United States, the I-285, is here.

 Trucking accident injuries are almost always devastating.
 Further, the company responsible may try to intimidate you into a low settlement.
 If you are hurt or lost a loved one, contact a Georgia truck accident attorney from our personal injury firm.
 We go into every case preparing for a fight, and we are not afraid to take your case to the courtroom.
 In fact, we fought and won a jury verdict of $23.2 million for the family of a mother killed in a truck accident.

 What are the Deadliest Highways in Georgia for Truck Accidents?

 According to data from the National Highway Traffic Safety Administration (NHTSA), eight percent of all of traffic fatalities nationwide involve a large truck, and almost a quarter of all fatal truck accidents occur on highways.
 Additionally, Georgia is among the top ten states with the highest number of fatal accidents per year.